 Beginning August 17, when most faculty and staff will no longer have GOCard access to the Harris Building, anyone coming to pick up mail or packages will need to call 202-687-5246 when you arrive.
 A member of the Mail Services onsite team will meet you outside the building.Back to Top

-For the Fall 2020 semester, Georgetown will not charge parkers a parking fee through payroll deduction until further notice.
-If there is a future change in the University’s status, parkers will be contacted regarding whether they want to continue participating in the University’s parking program.Back to Top
+On-campus parking charges have been paused until further notice.
+If there is a future change in the University’s on-campus status, parkers will be contacted regarding whether they want to continue on-campus parking.Back to Top

 University COVID-19 Helpline